How can British Expats benefit from the changes to IHT?

 This means if you’ve already spent 10 consecutive years overseas, and you move back to the UK, you need to live there for 10 consecutive years, before your worldwide assets will be subject to UK IHT again.

-What should I consider when moving assets abroad?
+What should I consider when moving assets overseas?

-Whilst moving assets abroad can mitigate UK Inheritance Tax, it’s important to understand if any local inheritance or estate taxes may be due in the country where you live.
+Moving assets abroad can mitigate UK Inheritance Tax, but it’s important to understand if any local inheritance or estate taxes may be due in the country where you live.

-So whilst you’re from the Country A, and live in Country B, it could make sense to keep your liquid assets in Country C – a well regulated and tax-friendly third country.
+So whilst you’re from the Country A, and live in Country B, it could make sense to keep your liquid assets in Country C.

 How can I protect myself from IHT, if I haven’t yet lived overseas for 10 years?

-If you haven’t yet met the 10 year threshold, there’s a low cost solution that can mitigate UK inheritance tax until you’ve met the required years abroad.
+If you haven’t yet met the 10 year threshold, and are concerned about leaving behind a large estate, there’s a low cost solution that can mitigate UK inheritance tax until you’ve met the required years abroad.

 Term Life Insurance